 When I was looking at the beetle, the light seemed to bring out hints of emerald beneath the ebony sheen of his body, but the photo has not captured the effect 🙁 .
 Hopefully, readers can appreciate his size, although an object to indicate scale might have added to the picture . . .
 Suffice to say, this was one mega specimen of beetle!
 I’ve been looking through some Internet sites and images in an attempt to identify him.
 The closest match I have found is the ‘predacious diving beetle’.
 As I’m not an expert, this assessment may be completely wrong so feel free to correct me!

-Taking a fresh look at the picture, the neatness of the body has captured my imagination and reminds me of a shiny black briefcase that might be carried by a business man or woman.
+Taking a fresh look at the picture, the neatness of the body has captured my imagination and reminds me of a shiny black briefcase that might be carried by a business person.
 I wonder if I could make a poem or story out of the comparison?
 Hmm, excuse me while I fetch a notepad and pen.